 Star Trek’s vision of the future originates in the 1960’s and seems odd and quaint today, given how technological development has progressed.
 Computing, information and communication technology is ahead of what was imagined back then, but our progress in spacefaring has been anemic compared to the expectations of two generations ago.
 Just look at the 2001 movie — that kind of capability was supposed to be 20 years out of date now.

 From my future-shocked perspective this actually offers some hope.
 Spaceflight was all the rage in the 1960’s because we made great strides then, but it turns out that the higher-hanging fruit is quite a lot higher up than we first thought.
 We won’t be building a starship Enterprise any time soon, or ever, for so many technological, practical and economic reasons.
 AI is similarly all the rage right now because we’re in the middle of making big advances.
 Will that slow down too?
-Is imagining a future full of AI in the 2020:s equivalent of imagining a future full of starships in the 1960:s?
+Is imagining a future full of AI the contemporary equivalent of imagining a future full of starships in the 1960:s?

 Maybe.
 Maybe strong AI:s are theoretically possible, but we find out that the problems are similar to the problems with spaceships: it’s going to be completely impractical, pointless and uneconomical to build and use them.
 So we don’t.
 Instead we use an army of mundane, specialized and limited AI:s.